Azathothas/Stars/README.md

 - [cybersecsi/houdini](https://github.com/cybersecsi/houdini) – Hundreds of Offensive and Useful Docker Images for Network Intrusion.
 The name says it all.
 - [vytal-io/vytal-extension](https://github.com/vytal-io/vytal-extension) – Browser extension to spoof timezone, geolocation, locale and user agent.
 - [Eugeny/tabby](https://github.com/Eugeny/tabby) – A terminal for a more modern age
+- [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) – Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.
 - [httptoolkit/httptoolkit-desktop](https://github.com/httptoolkit/httptoolkit-desktop) – Electron wrapper to build and distribute HTTP Toolkit for the desktop
 - [nukeop/nuclear](https://github.com/nukeop/nuclear) – Streaming music player that finds free music for you
 - [actualbudget/actual](https://github.com/actualbudget/actual) – A local-first personal finance app